mocs524/greybus-spec/source/device_class.rst

 The Greybus Lights Event operation signals to the recipient that a change in the device setup have occurred.

-This event shall be discarded by the recipient until a valid light controller configuration is known.
+<GYBS.R.0314.001>This event shall be discarded by the recipient
+until a valid light controller configuration is known.</GYBS.R.0314.001>

 This operation is unidirectional and does not have a correspondent response.